The Old Rugged Cross: Media

 In his art parody volume Art Afterpieces, Ward Kimball created a variation on the painting Expulsion from Paradise by the 15th-century artist Giovanni di Paolo, which shows God pointing at a large circle below him.
-Kimball centered the record label of The Old Rugged Cross, as published by Victor, on the circle in the picture, complete with the trademark of Nipper (His Master's Voice).
+Kimball centered the record label of "The Old Rugged Cross", as published by Victor, on the circle in the picture, complete with the trademark of Nipper (His Master's Voice).

 In On A Pale Horse, “The Old Rugged Cross” is played as the last request of a dying man.

-In Series 3 Episode 3 (Gridlock) of Doctor Who, "The Old Rugged Cross" is broadcast to citizens of New New York as they traverse the motorway.
+In Series 3, Episode 3 ("Gridlock") of Doctor Who, "The Old Rugged Cross" is broadcast to citizens of New New York as they traverse the motorway.

-In Series 4 Episode 5 of Hetty Wainthropp Investigates, "The Old Rugged Cross" is sung by Hetty (played by Patricia Routledge) and a local male voice choir.
+In Series 4, Episode 5 of Hetty Wainthropp Investigates, "The Old Rugged Cross" is sung by Hetty (played by Patricia Routledge) and a local male voice choir.

-In the 2019 film Just Mercy, "The Old Rugged Cross" plays in the background as Herbert Richardson is executed.
+In the 2019 film Just Mercy, "The Old Rugged Cross" sung by Ella Fitzgerald plays in the background as Herbert Richardson is executed.

-In the 2021 SHOWTIME miniseries Dexter: New Blood Episode 9 "The Family Business" a version of the song performed by L Shape Lot can be heard playing in Elric Kane's vehicle as he drives Dexter to the remote cabin of Kurt Caldwell.
+In the 2021 Showtime miniseries Dexter: New Blood episode "The Family Business", a version of the song, performed by L Shape Lot, can be heard playing in Elric Kane's vehicle as he drives Dexter to the remote cabin of Kurt Caldwell.